StevensWITC/StevensWITC.github.io/README.md

 # StevensWITC.github.io
-A site to host some stuff for the Stevens Talk-In Tutoring Center.
+A site to host some stuff for the Stevens Walk-In Tutoring Center.
 Not affiliated with Stevens Institute of Technology.